THE BOTTOM LINE

 - Dose: 500 to 1,000 mg before bed (use alone or make a super stack with L-Theanine*)

 *Note: There is no official guideline for a GABA/L-theanine stack but researchers found that the best ratio was 100 mg/kg of GABA combined with 20 mg/kg of L-Theanine

 Sleep aids should promote brain health, not harm it

 It has been making waves in the natural supplement scene for its many health benefits.
 CBD helps induce relaxation, reduces anxiety and stress, and it is neuroprotective.
-It does all of this without getting you “high”.
-One study using 300 mg of CBD for sleep found that CBD improves sleep without interrupting sleep cycles.
+Plus, it does all of this without getting you “high”.
+What’s even cooler, one study using 300 mg of CBD for sleep found that CBD improves sleep without interrupting sleep cycles.